FiftyThree

 FiftyThree, Inc. was an American privately held technology company that specialized in tools for mobile creation and creativity.
 They were the makers of Paper, Apple's 2012 iPad App of the Year, Pencil, a digital stylus, and Paste, a collaborative presentation tool.
 FiftyThree had offices in New York City and Seattle.

 On August 21, 2018, WeTransfer acquired FiftyThree's assets and patents.
 As such, Paper and Paste apps are now products of WeTransfer.
 Of FiftyThree's 14 employees, 12 joined WeTransfer, including the company's entire executive team.

+In 2024, We Transfer was acquired by Bending Spoons, which owns Evernote.
+As at January 2026, the Paper app is available from the App Store as an Evernote offering.